Dallas92/Tic-Tac-Toe/readme.md

 Import Postman collection to send requests to application.

-Use GET /api/games endpoints for monitoring progress of all games
+Use `GET /api/games` endpoint for monitoring progress of all games